built-on-openfin/workspace-starter/how-to/customize-workspace/docs/what-is-a-content-provider.md

 [<- Back to Table Of Contents](../README.md)

-# What is a Content Provider?
+# What Is A Content Provider?

 A Content Provider is one of the personas you and your team may fall under (you can be more than one).